ctyler2621/AlarmPiHat/README.md

   - Relays: PCB Power Relay Part#:G2RL-1-E-HA DC5 (2)

 # Installation
-Installation is simple, install raspbian lite on an SD card, pop it into a Raspberry PI (preferably version 3 or better), clone the git repo and then just run the install.sh script.
+Installation is simple, install raspbian lite on an SD card.
+The  install is sub 2GB so pretty much any size of SD card shoudl work just fine.
+Pop the SD into a Raspberry PI (preferably version 3 or better), clone the git repo and then just run the install.sh script.